Photos: Thousands in south Lebanon flee intense Israeli bombardment

 The Israeli military announced that it hit some 300 targets, saying it was going after Hezbollah weapons sites.

-Israel launched hundreds of air attacks in southern and eastern Lebanon on Monday, killing more than 274 people, as the Israeli military called on residents to immediately evacuate places where it claimed that Hezbollah stores weapons.
+Israel launched hundreds of air attacks in southern and eastern Lebanon on Monday, killing at least 274 people, as the Israeli military called on residents to immediately evacuate places where it claimed that Hezbollah stores weapons.

 Thousands of people fled southern Lebanon, jamming the main highway to Beirut.
 At least 1,024 people were injured in the attacks, the Health Ministry said.